Books

 From abandoned drug baby to foster child with unwanted teen pregnancies, to alcoholic with unhealed traumatic wounds, Shamieka floundered her way through life UNTIL she “gathered” the courage to listen to God’s Voice, do the work to heal herself and follow His calling.
 Now, she’s “Gatherin” people together with her book to help them heal themselves using a combination of theology and psychology along with letters of gratitude and/or forgiveness.
 She tells her story, which is raw and moving and compels the reader to take an honest look at their own wounds, and hopefully, write letters of their own to begin the healing process.

-Below is a brief excerpt from the book:
+Read a brief excerpt from the book

 While speeding down the freeway, at about 75 mph, late at night on the way back to my parents’ house, I noticed a car zigzagging in and out of the lane behind me in my rearview mirror.

 I moved into the slow lane to try to get away from it, but it seemed everywhere I moved, the other car followed.
 Then it hit me, and I lost control of my car.
 It swerved crazily before it flipped over and over—a total of eleven times!—off the freeway and down an embankment where we landed, amazingly, upright on all four wheels in a dark, wooded ravine.
 However, the roof of the car was in a triangle shape, like the roof of a house.
-All the glass was broken out of the windows, and the driver’s side door had embedded itself into the left finder.
+All the glass was broken out of the windows, and the driver’s side door had embedded itself into the left fender.

 When the car stopped, I landed in the strangest praying position, on my knees, so my lower body was hanging out of the car and my upper body was slumped over the driver’s seat.